inasafe/inasafe-doc/docs/source/training/socialisation/objective.rst

   district levels.
 * Lecturers and students from relevant departments such as Geography, Geodesy, Geomathics, Information Technology and other earth-related science.
-* Representatives from NGOs working in disaster risk reduction
+* Representatives from NGOs working in disaster management
 * Other relevant organizations and agencies

 Prerequisites